ostendorflab/bescreen/README.md

 Before you use BEscreen you also need to activate this environment:
 ```
 # Activate conda environment:
-conda activate bescreen # if not already done; replace bescreen with one of the above mentioned environment names in the parentheses
+conda activate bescreen # replace bescreen with one of the above mentioned environment names in the parentheses
 ```

 ### Reference files